Bead Glossary A to J

 ALABASTER BEADS

 A form of Gypsum that is soft enough to be hand carved into beads, jewellery, or more ambitiously statues.
-Gives beads a dense translucent white or tinted finish reminiscent of old milk glass.
+It gives beads a dense translucent white or tinted finish reminiscent of old Milk Glass.

 ALLOY

-A mixture made from the combination of two or more metallic elements or metallic and nonmetallic elements usually fused together or dissolving into each other when molten.
+A metal mixture made from the combination of two or more metallic elements or metallic and nonmetallic elements usually fused together or dissolved into each other when molten in order to provide added strength and durability.
 Brass, White Gold, Sterling Silver and Pewter are examples of alloys with, for example, brass being an alloy of zinc and copper.

 ALUMINIUM OXIDE